 Arduino IDE will not be able to open a port if your user account lacks the required permissions.

-This may cause errors like these:
+This may cause errors like these when uploading:

-avrdude: ser_open(): can't open device <port>: Permission denied (Linux)
+avrdude: ser_open(): can't open device "<port>": Permission denied

-Error opening serial port '<port>'
+Or when opening the Serial Monitor: Error opening serial port '<port>'

 Add yourself to the dialout group